aspect-build/rules_lint/docs/formatting.md

 This will *always* run the formatters over all files under `bazel test`, so this technique is only appropriate when the formatters are fast enough, and/or the number of files in the repository are few enough.
+To acknowledge this fact, this mode requires an additional opt-in attribute, `no_sandbox`.

 ```starlark
 load("@aspect_rules_lint//format:defs.bzl", "format_test")